Jungle Movement of Gilan: Resumption of hostilities and Gilan SSR (1918–20)

 After this, Mirza Kuchik Khan went on an expedition to Talish and moderate Jangalis wished to negotiate with and surrender to the central government in Tehran.
 When Mirza returned and learned of this, he became once again opposed to the British, who already had plans to attack.
 This British campaign was supported by the Anglophilic government of Vosugh al-Dowleh.
 Anti-Jangali opposition became more organized in March 1919, when the British entered Rasht, the Gilaki capital.
 This was met with staunch support from local landlords and mullahs.
-Around this time, radical anti-theist communists like Ehsanollah Khan Dustdar formed the Bolshevik Committee, while non-Marxist Islamic socialists like Mirza formed the Socialist Committee, which eventually became the Socialist Party of Gilan.
+Around this time, radical anti-theist communists like Ehsanollah Khan Dustdar formed the Bolshevik Committee, while non-Marxist Islamic socialists like Mirza formed the Socialist Committee, which eventually became the Socialist Party.